 Day 14: Hanoi to Halong Bay (UNESCO)

-We fly to Hanoi and upon arrival, we drive to Halong Bay.
+After breakfast we drive to Halong Bay.
 Halong Bay has thousands of weathered limestone islands that rise from the warm turquoise waters of the bay.
-Visually, Halong Bay is just spectaculer!
+Visually, Halong Bay is just spectacular!
 We board our boat in time for lunch.

 Day 15: To Hanoi, Water Puppet Performance

 This morning we continue to explore Halong Bay by boat.
 For early risers, the sunrise from the upper deck is a lovely way to greet the day from the water.
 Disembark at noon and journey back to Hanoi for lunch and a few more sites including Ngoc Son Temple and the Hanoi Opera House.
 Tonight, we have dinner at a local restaurant and take in a performance of the famous water-puppets.